 Medieval tour for families

 A cultural programme for the whole family.
 The town of Memmingen has the right event for this: the adventure rally.
 A total of 16 questions about Memmingen's buildings and squares have to be answered, allowing you to get to know the historic old town in a fun way.
-Pick up the questionnaire at the tourist information centre on the market square and the city adventure begins.
-At the end, a small surprise awaits the hard-working explorers at the Tourist Information Centre.
+Pick up the questionnaire at the tourist information centre on the market square and off you go on your city adventure.
+At the end, a little surprise awaits the hard-working explorers at the Tourist Information Centre.
 The rally is designed for children up to the age of ten and lasts around 1.5 hours.

 Crowning finale: hearty food and a unicorn